&ev=PageView&noscript=1 />

 Identifying the right treatment options for ALS symptoms can be challenging since the symptoms can vary greatly from person to person, depending on which nerves are affected.

-Signs of ALS include:
+The most common signs of ALS include:

 1. Cramps and twitches in the arm, shoulder, leg, or tongue